 2. Fresh fruit kebabs

 Cut up fresh, water-rich fruits and let your children make their own kebabs.
-Again, they could dip it in plain yogurt or keylime dip.
+Again, they could dip it in plain yogourt or keylime dip.

 Prepare a healthy smoothie using fresh fruits and vegetables, such as kale, spinach, cucumber, pineapple, and melons.
 It is filling, but it also has a fun aspect.